.png)

-We look at some common intellectual property FAQs we get asked all the time on Copyright, Trademarks, Patents and Trade Secrets.
+We look at some common intellectual property FAQs we get asked all the time on Copyright, Trade Marks, Patents and Trade Secrets.

-IP includes items such as computer programs, scientific or technical advancements, photographs, devices, data, works of authorship, methods and modes of operations, reports, analyses, processes or other information.
+IP includes items such as computer programs, scientific or technical advancements, photographs, devices, works of authorship, methods and modes of operations, reports, analyses, processes or other information.

 The purpose of IP laws is to promote inventions, new technologies and artistic expressions, while fostering economic growth.
 Intellectual property allows intellectual property owners to profit from their labour and recognise that their creative endeavours will be defended.
 This promotes creative innovation.
 Intellectual property owners are incentivised to create things that generate jobs, make processes more efficient, develop new technology, and excellence in the world around us.

 People work very hard to develop their IP, and that is why they want to ensure that nobody benefits from their hard work without their authorisation.
 Even though some IP rights are automatic, it is still at your discretion to vigorously protect your work.
-No entity/person is going to look out for trademark infringement or copyright violations on your behalf.
+No entity/person is going to look out for trade mark infringement or copyright violations on your behalf.

 You will also need to consider which international markets you will be targeting and whether you should protect your IP in that local jurisdiction.
 Legal and registration requirements differ for each market.
+The Madrid Protocol (for trade marks) and the Patent Cooperation Treaty (PCT) (for patents) provide centralised filing routes for protection in multiple jurisdictions.

 It is never soon enough to protect your IP.
 IP registration is time-dependent.
 Ordinarily, you will not be capable of registering your IP if there is somebody who owns and registered something similar or identical prior to you, so registration as soon as possible is ideal.